An Additivity theorem for cobordism categories: Proof of the local-to-global principle

 In fact, this follows directly from the definitions in case the the map under question is also a Reedy fibration and the pull-back is strict; so the general case follows from Reedy fibrant replacement and Lemma \ref{lem:cartesian_preserved_under_level_equivalences}.

 Now, the following allows to translate the weakly unital semi-Segal setting into the setting of simplicial sets.
 We denote by $(-)^\delta$ the functor from semi-simplicial spaces to semi-simplicial sets that forgets the topology.
-We also note that the notions of inner fibrations, (co-)cartesian edges, and (co-)cartesian fibrations make perfectly sense for maps of semi-simplicial sets, as they are given by horn filling conditions.
+We also note that the standard notions of inner fibrations, (co-)cartesian edges, and (co-)cartesian fibrations between simplicial sets make perfectly sense for maps of semi-simplicial sets, as they are given by horn filling conditions.

 \begin{lemma} Let $P\colon \calc\to \cald$ be Reedy fibration of Reedy fibrant semi-Segal spaces.
-Then, \begin{enumerate} \item $P^\delta$ is an inner fibration between inner fibrant semi-simplicial sets. \item If $f\in \calc_1$ is $P$-cartesian (in the semi-Segal sense), then it is also $P^\delta$-cartesian (in the quasicategorical sense). \item If $P$ is a (co-)cartesian fibration then so is $P^\delta$. \end{enumerate} If, furthermore, $\calc$, $\cald$, and $P$ are weakly unital, then \begin{enumerate} \item $\calc^\delta$ and $\cald^\delta$ admit simplicial structures such that $P^\delta$ is simplicial.
-In more detail, given any simplicial structure on $\cald^\delta$, there exists a simplicial structure on $\calc^\delta$ such that $P^\delta$ is simplicial. \item The canonical maps $\calc^\delta\to \calc$ and $\cald^\delta\to \cald$ realize to weak equivalences. \end{enumerate} \end{lemma}
+Then, \begin{enumerate} \item $P^\delta$ is an inner fibration between inner fibrant semi-simplicial sets. \item If $f\in \calc_1$ is $P$-cartesian (in the semi-Segal sense), then it is also $P^\delta$-cartesian (in the sense of semi-simplicial sets). \item If $P$ is a (co-)cartesian fibration then so is $P^\delta$. \end{enumerate} If, furthermore, $\calc$, $\cald$, and $P$ are weakly unital, then \begin{enumerate} \item $\calc^\delta$ and $\cald^\delta$ admit simplicial structures such that $P^\delta$ is simplicial.
+In more detail, given any simplicial structure on $\cald^\delta$, there exists a simplicial structure on $\calc^\delta$ such that $P^\delta$ is simplicial. \item The canonical maps $\calc^\delta\to \calc$ and $\cald^\delta\to \cald$ induce a weak equivalence on classifying spaces. \end{enumerate} \end{lemma}

 \begin{proof} It follows from \cite[3.4]{degen} that the map $\calc_n \to \cald_n\times_{\cald_{\Lambda^n_i} } \calc_{\Lambda^n_i}$ is an acyclic fibration of spaces for each $0<i<n$; therefore it is surjective.
 Hence $P$, and equally $P^\delta$, have the right lifting property against all inner horn inclusions, so $P^\delta$ is an inner fibration.
 Applying this to the projection $\cald\to *$ shows that $\cald^\delta$ is inner fibrant.
 This shows (i).
 Part (ii) follows by the same reasoning from \cite[3.6]{degen}.
 To see (iii), we note that